 Muammar Qaddafi or Colonel Gaddafi was the president of Libya and a dictator who ruled Libya for quite a long time.
 He had gold reserves worth $6 billion but he spent his last days of life in a sewerage pipe.
 What happened to Gaddafi's 143 tons of Gold after his death?

-The rebels tracked him down near his hometown, Sirte.
-Gaddafi was hiding in the sewerage pipe when they dragged him out and pushed along the road by the people where he was shot in his head and he fell to death.
+Gaddafi was hiding in the sewerage pipe when rebels tracked him down near his hometown, Sirte.
+They dragged him out and pushed along the road by the people where he was shot in his head and he fell to death.

-Libya was a wealthy and powerful country with many oil reserves, before Qaddafi’s death, his sidekicks and right-hand people in Libyan Government accumulated more than140 tons of Sovereign Gold.
+Libya was a wealthy and powerful country with many oil reserves, before Qaddafi’s death, his sidekicks and right-hand people in Libyan Government accumulated more than 143 tons of Sovereign Gold worth $6 billion.

 The government of Libya had plans to use that Gold for the development of the country, only if Qaddafi & Co, his allies wouldn’t have literally looted and hidden it for no good or of any use for the people of the country.

 It was said that before his death Gaddafi sold a fifth of Libyan gold reserves.
 The odds are that the profit earned from this business deal is missing.

 Moreover, Gaddafi invested his money in secret companies and made a deposit of some of his money in secret bank accounts.
 It was and is still claimed that Gaddafi owned between $100 million and $200 million.